 |Everyone is invited to attend the Young Authors' Festival on Saturday, Nov.
 12, 2016 from 8:30 a.m. to 12:30 p.m. at the University of Michigan-Dearborn's Mardigian Library.
 Christopher Paul Curtis is the special guest speaker.
 The event also includes breakout sessions for children to develop their writing/reading skills and for adults to learn tips for supporting their children's literacy development.|

 The Festival is FREE and open to the public.
-Registration begins Monday, Oct.
-12, 2015.
+Registration is now open.

 For a map and directions to the University of Michigan-Dearborn, click here.